-1. Although Defendants Howard R. Smith, II and Leslie R. Smith's Counterclaim does not specifically set forth the basis therefor, the averments generally set forth claims for unjust enrichment and tortious interference with a contract.
+1. Although Howard and Leslie's Counterclaim does not specifically set forth the basis therefore, the averments generally set forth claims for unjust enrichment and tortuous interference with a contract.

-2. The evidence and testimony of record in this matter do not establish by a preponderance of the evidence that the Plaintiffs engaged in a purposeful action intended to harm any contractual relationship between the Defendants.
+2. The evidence and testimony of record in this matter do not establish by a preponderance of the evidence that the Plaintiffs engaged in a purposeful action intended to harm the any contractual relationship between the Defendants.